Banca Teatina: Nuova Carichieti / Banca Teatina

 On 22 November 2015 the bank split into a "good" and "bad bank", the foundation lost the control on the company, which had no assets but share capital and subordinated debt.
 The new bank had a share capital of €141 million and a Tier 1 capital ratio of estimated 9%.
 While the bad loans were transferred to a single "bad bank" REV - Gestione Crediti, which was shared with Carife, Banca Etruria and Banca Marche.
 The transfer was completed in January 2016.
 The rescue of the four banks was in line with EU Bank Recovery and Resolution Directive, which the Bank of Italy was the national resolution authority of the Single Resolution Mechanism.
 At 31 December 2015, CariChieti had a net equity of €117 million and a CET1 ratio of 9.53%.

 On 12 January 2017, UBI Banca made a biding bid of a nominal €1 for Nuova CariChieti, Nuova Banca Etruria and Nuova Banca Marche.
 The banking group also requested conditions that the balance sheets of the three banks would be cleaned up before the completion of the deal (which was done by selling NPLs to Atlante II and Credito Fondiario) as well as recapitalized the banks for an estimated €450 million (eventually €713 million).
 On 18 January the bid was accepted.
 On 10 May, the transaction was completed, which Nuova CariChieti was renamed to Banca Teatina (effective in September).
 On the same day, a plan to merge the 3 banks into UBI Banca was also announced.

 Banking foundation

-The former largest shareholder of the bank, which the bank (as a s.p.a.) was spin off from, now known as Fondazione Chieti – Abruzzo e Molise.
+The bank, previously a subsidiary of Fondazione Chieti – Abruzzo e Molise, was spun off from its former largest shareholder.
 It still operates as a charity organization.
 Due to the bail-in of all the equity investment in the bank, As of 31 December 2016 the foundation owned a net assets of €11 million, comparing to €89 million in 2014.